14 Quick Stress Relievers For Women (Not Exercise or Sleep!)

 Not only is it relaxing, but certain teas have health benefits that can help reduce stress and anxiety and may reduce your risk of heart disease.
 (9)

-According to some studies, two of the best options are Chamomile and green tea given that chamomile is known to reduce stress, and green tea calms the mind.
+According to some studies, chamomile and green tea are two of the best options, given that chamomile is known to reduce stress and calm the mind.

 9. Attack Your Tension.